kshurik/rekkobook/docs/chapter1/content_filter.md

 a two-dimensional space, it is possible to see how words are related.
 This can be a useful tool for understanding the relationships between words in a given dataset.
 In summary, word embeddings are a powerful tool for representing words in a meaningful way.
-They can be used to identify relationships between words, sclassify documents, and visualize data.
+They can be used to identify relationships between words, classify documents, and visualize data.

-Now, let's consider *content-based filttering* and use simple Word2Vec/Doc2Vec model to get such recommendations.
+Now, let's consider *content-based filtering* and use simple Word2Vec/Doc2Vec model to get such recommendations.

 ## Content-based Filtering